Dr Tony Wood

 There’s a lot to be excited about.
 If you look at the different disease areas, immunology is a predominant underpinning biology, and there’s a huge opportunity for us to think about how the immune system impacts disease and to unlock the science to help patients.

 AI and ML are also accelerating the discovery of novel medicines and vaccines.
 Today, more than three quarters of our clinical development targets are backed by genetic evidence, and genetics, genomics and machine learning are giving us a much deeper understanding of the characteristics of a disease – and a better chance of getting measures to help identify the patients most likely to respond and benefit from a particular therapy.
 Those biomarkers to define the right patient populations can improve clinical success rates by up to five times.
 The more we can get at the underlying biology with biomarkers, the more likely those measures are going to be predictive.
-Remember all the way back in the maraviroc case.
+Remember all the way back in the new HIV treatment discovery.
 What really made the difference to our confidence was the mechanistic understanding of CCR5 biology.

 Novel technologies are converging in a way that I would have never dreamt possible when I started in this industry more than 30 years ago.
 We can use AI to analyse vast amounts of data to understand disease more deeply and disrupt the way we invent new medicines and vaccines.